oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 Confidential computing can be enforced using quotas
 ```
-zero standard1-core-count quotas in tenancy where request.region = 'str'
+zero standard1-core-count quotas in tenancy where request.region != 'eu-frankfurt-2'
-set compute-core quota standard-e4-core-count to 480 in tenancy where request.region = 'str'
+set compute-core quota standard-e4-core-count to 480 in tenancy where request.region != 'eu-frankfurt-2'
-set compute-core quota standard-e3-core-ad-count to 480 in tenancy where request.region = 'str'
+set compute-core quota standard-e3-core-ad-count to 480 in tenancy where request.region != 'eu-frankfurt-2'
 ```

 ## Principle 6.
 Cybersecurity

 &nbsp;

 # License <!-- omit from toc -->